 In the FAQs on the Forum, it says “manufacturers can produce products that are compatible with both eARC and ARC.
 However, eARC is not defined to be backwards-compatible with ARC”.

 Likewise, it’s possible Dynamic HDR will be available via a firmware update, but it looks like that’s down to the manufacturers too.
 Right now, we’ll just have to wait and see.
-But we expect televisions manufactured from 2018 or 2019 onwards to probably have HDMI 2.1 ports rather than HDMI 2.0.
+But we expect televisions manufactured from 2019 onwards to start having HDMI 2.1 ports rather than HDMI 2.0.

 Will I have to buy new cables?